 For me, you have to be willing to learn from all those around you and to be dedicated.
 The hours are hard, long long days and evenings, but being patient, willing to learn and help those around you.
 I am so lucky that I have a fantastic team at Belmond Le Manoir and at Brasserie Blanc – we help each other and that is so important.

 What is your favorite meal of the day and subsequent dish?
 Oooh I like every meal!
 For me, in between meetings and being in the kitchen, simple fresh bread and cheese is perfect for me.
 I am lucky that I can have the freshest ingredients from our kitchen garden at Belmond Le Manoir – and bread baked daily, so I’m a little spoiled!
 My favorite cheese is Comte Cheese – of course from my region of France and I also enjoy a glass of red wine every so often!

 What has been the highlight of your career to date and why?

 I have many highlights… but two things that stand out for me.
 In 2008, I was awarded an honorary OBE (Order of the British Empire) by Her Majesty the Queen.
 How amazing.
-This was in recognition for raising awareness about the importance of healthy food as a central element of family life – something as I said before, I learnt from a very early age.
+This was in recognition for raising awareness about the importance of healthy food as a central element of family life – something as I said before, I learned from a very early age.

 What is the best advice any one has ever given you?

-One of the best lessons I’ve learnt is not to follow fashion — whether it’s food or design, whatever.
+One of the best lessons I’ve learned is not to follow fashion — whether it’s food or design, whatever.
 Follow fashion and sooner or later you will trip up.
 Everything I do, I do for my guests.